MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_createallocationflags.md

  - D3DKMT_CREATEALLOCATIONFLAGS
 ---

-# _D3DKMT_CREATEALLOCATIONFLAGS structure
+# D3DKMT_CREATEALLOCATIONFLAGS structure

 ## -description

-The D3DKMT_CREATEALLOCATIONFLAGS structure identifies how to create an allocation in a call to the <a href="/windows-hardware/drivers/ddi/d3dkmthk/nf-d3dkmthk-d3dkmtcreateallocation">D3DKMTCreateAllocation</a> function.
+The **D3DKMT_CREATEALLOCATIONFLAGS** structure identifies how to create an allocation in a call to the [**D3DKMTCreateAllocation**](nf-d3dkmthk-d3dkmtcreateallocation.md) function.

 ## -struct-fields

 ### -field CreateResource

 A UINT value that specifies whether to create a device-specific resource.

-If you set <b>CreateShared</b>, you must also set <b>CreateResource</b>.
+If you set **CreateShared**, you must also set **CreateResource**.

 Setting this member is equivalent to setting the first bit of a 32-bit value (0x00000001).

 ### -field CreateShared

 A UINT value that specifies whether to create a resource shared across all devices.

-If you set <b>CreateShared</b>, you must also set <b>CreateResource</b>.

-For more information on using <b>CreateShared</b>, see the Remarks section.
+If you set **CreateShared**, you must also set **CreateResource**.
+For more information on using **CreateShared**, see the Remarks section.

 Setting this member is equivalent to setting the second bit of a 32-bit value (0x00000002).

 ### -field NonSecure

 A UINT value that specifies whether to create an allocation that can be opened by any process.
-If <b>NonSecure</b> is set, secure and non-secure processes can open the allocation.
+If **NonSecure** is set, secure and non-secure processes can open the allocation.

 Setting this member is equivalent to setting the third bit of a 32-bit value (0x00000004).

 ### -field CreateProtected

 This member is reserved and should be set to zero.
-Setting this member is equivalent to setting the fourth bit of a 32-bit value (0x00000008).

 Supported starting with Windows 7.